The taxing side of owning vacation property

 One caveat is the "21-year rule".
 Property held in trust is generally deemed to be disposed of every 21 years.
 Any capital gains are also taxable every 21 years.
 If your children are very young when they're made the trust's beneficiaries, the rule may prevent the long-term tax deferral you were hoping they might enjoy.

 If you're considering a trust, seek out professional advice.
-It can be a powerful estate planning tool when used properly.
+They can be complicated and expensive to set up; however, they can be a powerful estate planning tool when used properly.